sixtop/sap/README.md

 * During the T4 state, the instruction field (0001) goes to the controller-sequencer, where it is decoded.
 Also, the address field (1011) is loaded into MAR. ~Ei abd ~Lm are both active in this state.
 * Control bits ~CE and ~Lb are active during the T5 state, this allows the addressed RAM word to set up the B register.
 * During the T6 state, Eu and ~La bits are active; therefore, the adder-subtracter set up the accumulator.

 ### SUB routine
+The SUB routine is similar to the ADD routine, but during the T6 state, a high Su is also sent to the adder-subtracter.

 ### HLT routine